3030038487tro-creator/Temporal-Land-Cover-Classification-of-Amsterdam-2020-2024-/README.md

 *Assumptions: 20 W CPU, 0.325 kg CO₂/kWh (Netherlands grid average), €0.35/kWh.*

-At just under **1 g CO₂e**, the entire analysis emitted less than:
+At just under **2 g CO₂e**, the entire analysis emitted less than:

-- 1 minute of HD video streaming
+- 2 minute of HD video streaming
-- Boiling ⅒ of a kettle
+- Boiling a small cup of water
-- Driving ~5 meters in a petrol car
+- Driving ~8 meters in a petrol car

 #### 6.1  Context and Mitigation
 * **Efficient compute:**  Executed on CPU-only Google Colab sessions (<12 min), using carbon-neutral infrastructure with no GPU or fine-tuning.